-How to Stop Loathing and Start Loving Floyd Mayweather versus Conor McGregor
+How to Stop Loathing and Start Loving Floyd Mayweather vs. Conor McGregor

 Surrender.
 Turn off your brain.
 Go all in.

-But here's the realization that turned me turn from cynic to enthusiastic rube in the hours since the bout was announced and hypothetical bullshit became unavoidable reality: the punches thrown are incidental to the pop culture moment.
-Mayweather-McGregor is some lowest-common-denominator, Katy-Perry-at-the-Superbowl stuff.
+But here's the realisation that turned me from cynic to enthusiast in the hours since the bout was announced and hypothetical bullshit became unavoidable reality: the punches thrown are incidental to the pop culture moment.
+Mayweather vs. McGregor is some lowest-common-denominator, Now That's What I Call Fighting Sports! stuff.
 That's actually a compliment: top-40 songs transcend niche audiences and Mayweather-McGregor transcends the tiny, self-absorbed world of prizefighting.
-You can pretend to hate Max Martin's hooks, or you can sing along and screw up the words.
-You can sulk for two months, or you can get stoked when your co-workers start writing you e-mails about how Connor MacGreggor has a puncher's chance against Floyd Merriweather.
+You can pretend to hate Despacito, or you can sing along and screw up the words.
+You can sulk for two months, or you can get hyped when your co-workers start writing you e-mails about how Connor MacGreggor [sic] has a puncher's chance against Floyd Merriweather [sic].

-Make no mistake: a polarizing, domestic-violence-ing, five-division boxing champ and MMA's two-legged embodiment of The Power of Positive Thinking are digging their hands into your pockets on the promise that you'll see something ridiculous and not anything conventionally competitive.
-"Whenever two guys get in there and start throwing punches, anything is possible"—something White actually said in response to scrolling text—is the most desperate sales pitch in combative sports.
+Make no mistake: a polarising, domestic-violence-ing, five-division boxing champ and MMA's two-legged embodiment of The Power of Positive Thinking are digging their hands into your pockets on the promise that you'll see something ridiculous and not anything conventionally competitive.
+"Whenever two guys get in there and start throwing punches, anything is possible" – something White actually said in response to scrolling text – is the most desperate sales pitch in combat sports.
 It's a plea for you to believe that miracles really do come true, so you should open your wallet to watch a mismatch.

 On the other hand, this really is uncharted territory.
 There are good reasons why you don't see 49-0 pro boxers fighting guys making their debut on pay-per-view, but it's not like McGregor was a guy living under a bridge.
 There's an open question: how does an amazing defensive fighter, secure against sparring partners who are similarly sculpted by the same shared habits of a sport that demands a lifetime of devotion, deal with a fighter who learned to knock people out in a totally different context?

-None of this translates to boxing—not unless you want it to, not unless you're ready to give up and stop fighting a force that will make you miserable if you keep fighting it.
+None of this translates to boxing – not unless you want it to, not unless you're ready to give up and stop fighting a force that will make you miserable if you keep fighting it.
 MMA, a sport that's already accommodated CM Punk and Jose Canseco, has a high tolerance for sideshows.
-Whatever damage this fight might have done to the sport of boxing was already done by Mayweather-Pacquiao after more than a half decade of hype, promises of something special, and a dud of an evening.
-Mayweather-McGregor is on a sped-up timeline with no pretense of greatness, just spectacle.
-Since the bout was announced, I've had at least half a dozen conversations with people who I've never really heard mention fighting before.
+Whatever damage this fight might have done to the sport of boxing was already done by Mayweather vs. Pacquiao after more than a half decade of hype, promises of something special, and a dud of an evening.
+Mayweather vs. McGregor is on a sped-up timeline with no pretence of greatness, just spectacle.
+Since the bout was announced, I've had at least half a dozen conversations with people who I've never really heard mention fighting sports before.
 A friend texted me: "I might go all in on McGregor.
 Thunderlips kicked Rocky's ass."